Dilnazzzz/Codepath-Memory-Game/README.md

 - [ + ] A questions button with the game rules appearing as an alert message
 - [ + ] An alert message when a player plays the sequence correctly
-- [ + ] An alert message when a player makes mistake, showing the number of mistakes already made
+- [ + ] An alert message when a player makes a mistake, showing the number of mistakes already made
+- [ + ] A tracking system which shows the number of mistakes and successful clue combinations

 ## Video Walkthrough (GIF)